Labeling Neural Representations with Inverse Recognition: Related work

-Integral to the global explainability are methods that explain the function of the specific neurons.
-The Network Dissection (NetDissect) method~\cite{bau2017network, bau2018gan} was developed to provide explanations by linking neurons to understandable concepts, based on the overlap between the activation maps of neurons and concept masks, quantified using the Intersection over Union (IoU) metric.
+Another group of global explainability methods aim to explain the abstraction learned by the neuron within the model, by associating it with the human-understandable concepts.
+The Network Dissection (NetDissect) method~\cite{bau2017network, bau2018gan} was developed to provide explanations by linking neurons to concepts, based on the overlap between the activation maps of neurons and concept segmentation masks, quantified using the Intersection over Union (IoU) metric.
 Addressing the limitation that neurons could only be explained with a single concept, the subsequent Compositional Explanations of Neurons (CompExp) method was introduced, enabling the labeling of neurons with compositional concepts~\cite{mu2020compositional}.
 Despite their utility, these methods generally have limitations, as they are primarily applicable to convolutional neurons and necessitate a dataset with segmentation masks, which significantly restricts their scalability (a more comprehensive discussion of these methods can be found in Appendix \ref{appndx:prior_work}).
 Other notable methods include CLIP-Dissect~\cite{oikarinen2022clip}, MILAN~\cite{hernandez2022natural}, and FALCON~\cite{kalibhat2023identifying}.
 However, these methods utilize an additional model to produce explanations, thereby introducing a new source of potential unexplainability stemming from the explainer model.